-- d. the Registrar, the Director of Academic Advising, the Director of the Libraries, and - e. two students, one from Saint John's University and one from the College of Saint Benedict, appointed by their respective student governments.
+- d. the Registrar, the Director of Academic Advising, the Director of the Libraries, - e. two students, one from Saint John's University and one from the College of Saint Benedict, appointed by their respective student governments, and - f. the Director of the Common Curriculum.

-f.
-In addition, when deemed appropriate by the Committee Chair, other faculty members who are charged with administration of the Core Curriculum may serve as consultants.
+g.
+In addition, when deemed appropriate by the Committee Chair, other faculty members who are charged with administration of the Common Curriculum may serve as consultants.